 Sinusitis in children Stanford Children’s Health, US, 2018

 - Pediatric sinusitis American Academy of Otolaryngology, US, 2018

-- Use of cough and cold medicines in children – updated advice Medsafe 2013
+- Use of cough and cold medicines in children – updated advice Medsafe, NZ, 2013

 - Acute bacterial rhinosinusitis in children – clinical features and diagnosis UpToDate, 2018